 Toe plates are arch shaped pieces of metal that are used to protect the toe portions of leather soles.
-The toe regions of leather soles are highly prone to wearing in and toe plates provide a preventative solution, which may used as a substitute for or in tandem with protective soles.
-The soles are lightly sanded and the steel plates are sunk into the leather with screws.
-This method allows for the plates to remain flush with the soles.
+The toe regions of leather soles are highly prone to wearing in and toe plates provide a preventative solution, which may used as a substitute for or in tandem with 1mm half rubber soles.
+The soles are lightly sanded and the steel plates are sunk into the leather with gold screws.
+This method allows for the steel plates to remain flush with the soles.

 The front-portions of leather soles are highly prone to wear.
 Leather toe pieces are often used as an alternative to protective soles to restore the worn areas.
 A section of leather is measured and handcrafted to fit the toe-portions of the soles.
 The leather is lightly sanded, an adhesive is applied and the new toe shaped leather pieces are attached.
 The soles are then smoothed and professionally finished with an edge dressing.